asarfraaz/share2learn/_posts/2023-08-02-favourite-fruit.md

     >>>
 ```
 except that it fails for the very first iteration, since the key `apple` does not exist in the empty (initial) dictionary.

+How do you think we can solve this?

 ## Initialising the Frequency Table